KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes.md

 Implement the dot plot in a numpy array. i.e. place one sequence along the top of a grid and the other along the side and put a 1 in the grid wherever the characters match.

-Find the number of non-overlapping matching sequences on sequence1 where there are more than 5 bases matching sequence2 in a row.
+Find the number of independent matching sequences where there are more than 5 bases matching in a row. i.e. if seq1(i) = seq2(j) and seq1(i+1) = seq2(j+1) then it is part of the same matching sequence.
+Please ask if this is unclear.

 Write a function that has two sequences and the minimum matching length (e.g. 5 in the last example) as inputs.
 It should output the number of matching regions that meet this criteria in the two sequences.